vincent2o1/CRX-Lite/README.md

 # Ring tree
 the successful patterns/ID gets stored in a comman directory where ring tree can access these stored files and organize them in a ring tree structure, and assists in **storage**, **retrieval**, **removal of stored unwanted information**

-> for now we will go with training and testing method separately for easier checking the performance of the model. after the good performance, we will merge the training and testing into one process - the attention process
 STORAGE - On training, the Ring tree function takes a successful patterns and organize them in a ring tree structure RETRIEVAL - on testing, the model takes the input signals and retrieves the stored information REMOVAL OF STORED INFORMATION - the ring tree function inherently works on cleaning the stored unwanted process. it does this process automatically.